jetfuzz/calculator/README.md

-Calculator project created for The Odin Project
+Calculator created for The Odin Project